amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 This is an interesting factoring which does allow us to keep the main algorithm fairly clean, while using explicit copies when necessary.

+## 1.10 External Variables and Scope

+External variables are declared at the global level and then declared `extern` in each function.
+Extern is mainly used when splitting programs across multiple files.
+Because you can declare a variable multiple times but you can only define it once.

+They note that in ANSI C you should not declare no-args functions thus:

+    int getline();

+instead:

+    int getline(void);

+Otherwise the compiler turns off all args checks!
+This is quite insane, I had no idea about this.
+You can use -Wstrict-prototypes to enforce this.